Skip to main content

 Transcription Accuracy

-The AI speech recognition architecture, the inference engine, the Open ASR Leaderboard, the Artificial Analysis benchmark, and Distil-Whisper — plus a first-party BrassTranscripts investigation into the "98% accuracy" claim — the core evidence base for AI transcription quality in real-world conditions.
+The AI speech recognition architecture, the inference engine, the Open ASR Leaderboard, the Artificial Analysis benchmark, Distil-Whisper, and the Conformer architecture — plus a first-party BrassTranscripts investigation into the "98% accuracy" claim — the core evidence base for AI transcription quality in real-world conditions.

 Speaker Diarization

-The neural diarization engine BrassTranscripts uses, overlap-aware diarization research, the ETH Zurich multi-model benchmark, the foundational end-to-end and powerset methods, and the in-the-wild datasets that reveal what speaker identification actually costs.
+The neural diarization engine BrassTranscripts uses, overlap-aware diarization research, the ETH Zurich multi-model benchmark, the foundational end-to-end and powerset methods, the Third DIHARD challenge, and the in-the-wild datasets that reveal what speaker identification actually costs.

 Multilingual Speech